 Quick and Easy Pressure Cooker Chicken, Lentil, and Bacon Stew With Carrots

-To get an idea of just how magical the pressure cooker is, I'd recommend that you make a batch of this chicken and lentil stew.
+To give you an idea of just how magical the pressure cooker is, I'd recommend making a batch of this chicken and lentil stew.
 Twenty minutes at high pressure makes the chicken fall-apart tender and cooks the lentils perfectly.
-Bacon or pancetta adds richness and a sprinkle of sherry vinegar keeps the dish bright.
+Bacon or pancetta adds richness, and a sprinkle of sherry vinegar keeps the dish bright.

 30-Minute Pressure Cooker Chicken With Chickpeas, Tomatoes, and Chorizo

-The secret to this recipe is the addition of canned fire-roasted tomatoes, which add lots of flavor with hardly any effort.
-We bolster the dish's savory side with Spanish chorizo and smoked paprika and add in chicken and canned chickpeas for a dinner that's as hearty as it is easy.
+The secret to this recipe is the addition of canned fire-roasted tomatoes, which add lots of flavor while requiring hardly any effort.
+We bolster the dish's savory side with Spanish chorizo and smoked paprika, and add chicken and canned chickpeas for a dinner that's as hearty as it is easy.

 Pressure Cooker French Onion Soup

-French onion soup is a simple dish that can take forever to make—caramelized onions need to cook and cook and cook.
+French onion soup is a simple dish that nevertheless can take forever to make—those caramelized onions need to cook and cook and cook.
 We've come up with a few different shortcuts to speed the process along, but the pressure cooker is the best way to cut down on that caramelizing time.
-Once the onions are done, we add chicken stock and herbs and bake the soup in bowls topped with toast and Gruyère.
+Once the onions are done, we add chicken stock and herbs, then bake the soup in bowls topped with toast and Gruyère.

 Pressure Cooker American Beef Stew

-If you don't have a whole afternoon to make a pot of stew, this recipe cuts the time needed in half while making a finished product that's just as good.
-Like in the original recipe, we brown the meat in big chunks to keep it from drying out and use separate vegetables for the cooking process and for serving.
+If you don't have a whole afternoon to make a pot of stew, this recipe cuts the time needed in half, while resulting in a finished product that's just as good.
+As in the original recipe, we brown the meat in big chunks to keep it from drying out and us two separate batches of vegetables—one for the cooking process and one for serving.